See-r/GraMI/README.md

 # GraMI
-This is the official repository of paper Variational Graph {Autoencoders} for Heterogeneous Information Networks with Missing and Inaccurate Attributes.
+This is the official repository of paper **Variational Graph Autoencoders for Heterogeneous Information Networks with Missing and Inaccurate Attributes**.